Defined Contribution (DC) costs and charges for UKRF members

 Value for members assessment

-The Trustee assesses, at least annually, whether the DC elements of the UKRF deliver value for members.
-In the Trustee’s view, charges and transaction costs are likely to represent good value for members where the combination of member-borne costs and what is provided for the costs is appropriate for the membership as a whole, and when compared to other options available in the market.
+The Trustee assesses, at least annually, whether the DC elements of the UKRF, and the charges, performance based fees and transaction costs borne by members deliver good value for members.
+In the Trustee’s view, charges and transaction costs are likely to represent good value for members where the combination of member-borne costs and what is provided for these costs is appropriate for the membership as a whole, and when compared to other options available in the market.

 The Trustee has engaged Barnett Waddingham, a specialist DC consultant, to advise the Trustee on DC governance matters and in particular to carry out an independent value for members assessment in line with the General Code and guidance issued by The Pensions Regulator (TPR).

-The Trustee is required to assess annually the extent to which the charges, performance based fees and transaction costs borne by members represent good value.
-In December 2024 the Trustee received the independent value for members assessment covering the year to 30 September 2024 and was pleased to confirm again that the UKRF continues to offer excellent value for its members, given the range, quality and nature of the services provided.
-The key reasons for this conclusion include the robust governance processes and that members only pay the investment costs of the funds in which they are invested, which are very competitive when compared to other schemes of this nature.
+In February 2026 the Trustee received the independent value for members assessment covering the year to 30 September 2025 and was pleased to confirm again that the UKRF continues to offer excellent value for its members, given the range, quality and nature of the services provided.
+The key reasons for this conclusion include the robust governance processes and the investment costs of the funds in which members are invested, which are very competitive when compared to other schemes of this nature.
 All other running costs are paid for by the UKRF.

 Recognising that low cost does not necessarily mean good value, the assessment also considered the value for members delivered by the UKRF’s DC investment arrangements, i.e. those services for which the costs and charges detailed in this statement are deducted from members’ funds.
 All relevant aspects of the UKRF’s investments were reviewed, including the governance structure, design and monitoring arrangements.
 Consideration was also made of the member-borne costs relative to other options in the market.
 The assessment reported no areas in which the DC investment arrangements detracted value.